iwoithe/IwString/README.md

 - Fix memory leaks
 - Refactoring/clean up
+    - Memory management is currently done throughout the string class, difficult to follow and maintain
 - Although not noticable through the tests (yet), `\0` character can be added more than once, this is not intended (but happens due to the combination of using `setData()` and `append()` - two functions which need rework)
 - Comment the code to clear up how I've implemented certain algorithms
 - Use the Boyer–Moore algorithm for the `find()` method instead of brute force